Code-Institute-Submissions/LPetkova-Portfolio/README.md

 ### Features Left to Implement

-In future I would like to add a logo, up-to-date CV, add more languages and tools in the skills section and add real projects that I have worked to on.
+In future I would like to add a logo, up-to-date CV, add more languages and tools in the skills section and add real projects that I have worked on.

 ## Technologies Used